particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 ### Device not detected

-If the updater doesn't detect your device, try disconnecting and reconnecting the device.
-This is especially true on Windows after installing the USB drivers - Windows will not detect the device using the newly installed drivers until the device has been reconnected.
+If the application doesn't detect your device, try disconnecting and reconnecting the device.
+This is especially true on Windows after installing the USB drivers - Windows will not detect the device using the newly installed drivers until the device has been disconnected and reconnected.

 ### Update stops halfway